Signal & Form

 Key Takeaway

 You do not need to pay for AI tools to start saving time.
-A stack of ChatGPT Free, Canva Free, Notion Free, and Otter.ai Free gives a Canadian small business genuine AI capabilities at zero cost.
+A stack of ChatGPT Free, Canva Free, Notion Free, Otter.ai Free, and Perplexity gives a Canadian small business genuine AI capabilities at zero cost.

 Here is how these tools work together in practice.
 Use ChatGPT or Claude free tier for drafting content and communication.
+Use Perplexity for quick research and fact-checking.
 Use Canva free for creating the visuals.
 Use Notion free as your central knowledge base.
-Use Otter.ai free for meeting transcription.
+Use Otter.ai or Granola for meeting notes.
 Use Zapier free for your one or two most impactful automations.
 Use Grammarly free for polishing everything before it goes out.
+Use NotebookLM when you need to digest long documents or reports.

 A note for Canadian businesses: all pricing listed in USD will fluctuate with the exchange rate.
 As of March 2026, $20 USD is roughly $28 CAD.
 Factor this into your budgeting.
 Some tools (Canva, for example) offer CAD pricing that is sometimes more favorable than the direct exchange rate.